- What we do

 When not in the office she likes to attend her local gym to keep fit and enjoys evenings spent with friends at a book club.

-Having joined the firm in 2006, Neil brings a wealth of experience in the field of costs and heads up the busy Costs department.
+Having graduated in 2005 with a degree in law from the University of Liverpool, Neil joined the firm in 2006.
+He brings a wealth of experience in the field of costs and heads up the busy Costs department.
 With a particular specialism in civil costs, Neil deals with a multitude of cases ranging from fast track road traffic accident claims to high value multi track claims involving catastrophic injury, professional negligence, clinical negligence and defamation.
 Neil also has a keen interest in group litigation and has had the opportunity of dealing with substantial high value group actions, some involving over 60 claimants.

 Having worked in the rapidly evolving costs sector for over a decade, Neil has in-depth knowledge of civil costs and has been involved in several high profile and widely-reported appeal cases such as O’Beirne v Hudson EWCA Civ 52.